 The Hiwassee Dam is one of many dams that are part of the TVA.

-Not everyone liked the TVA, most of all the 15,000 families who forced to leave their homes to make way for the building of the new dams.
+Not everyone liked the TVA, most of all the 15,000 families who were forced to leave their homes to make way for the building of the new dams.
 At first, many people did not trust the government and TVA leaders.
 As with several other New Deal programs, women did not get hired for any of the new jobs that were needed.
 Most Americans still thought that men should be the person in the family to earn money.
-However, with the arrival of electricity came new businesses, including textile mills to make clothing, and some of these offered jobs to women.
+However, after the dams were built and people started to get electricity they started to change their minds.
+New businesses like textile mills that made clothing opened, and some of these offered jobs to women.
 Throughout his presidency, Roosevelt often pointed to the TVA as one of the best parts of the New Deal.
 It brought together the government along with private businesses to help the economy around the dams.
 Just months before his death in 1945, he gave a speech about trying to copy the TVA idea all over the country.

 MANUFACTURING AND LABOR UNIONS

 For many years, labor unions had a hard time protecting their members.
 Throughout the 1800s and early 1900s, most labor strikes had ended when the government came in on the side of owners.
-The New Deal changed the relationship between owners and their workers.
+The New Deal changed that.
 For the first time in America’s history, the government passed laws to protect and support labor unions.

 The National Recovery Administration (NRA) was central to this plan.
-It said that that businesses had to accept regulations and laws that included minimum wages and maximum work hours.
-In order to protect workers from unfair agreements among factory owners, every industry had its own “code of fair practice” that included workers’ rights to organize and use collective bargaining to make sure that pay went up when prices went up.
+It said that businesses had to accept regulations and laws that included minimum wages and maximum work hours.
+To protect workers, the NRA set up a “code of fair practice” for every industry.
+These codes said that workers had the right to organize unions and use collective bargaining to make sure that pay went up when prices went up.
 Headed by General Hugh S. Johnson, the NRA worked to make over five hundred different codes for different industries.
-Following such a complicated plan naturally created its own problems.
-While codes for key industries such as automotive and steel made sense, Johnson pushed to create similar codes for dog food manufacturers, those who made clothing, and even entertainment (such as regulating the number of dancers in any one show).
+A complicated program like the NRA created its own problems.
+While codes for some industries such as car makers and steel factories made sense, Johnson pushed to create codes for dog food manufacturers and even entertainment (such as regulating the number of dancers in any one show).

 These fights showed a problem with FDR’s ideas.
-His plans to fix short-term problems did not fix class inequities that left workers exposed to poor working conditions, low pay, long hours, and little protection.
-For many workers, life on the job was not much better than life as an unemployed American.
-New Deal programs may have put men back to work and gave them help, but the problems in the system needed more attention.
+His plans to fix short-term problems did not fix bigger, long-term problems like differences between the rich and poor, and problems many workers faced like low pay, long hours, and little protection.
+For many workers, life at work was not much better than life without a job.
+New Deal programs may have put men back to work and gave them help, but the problems in the system needed to be fixed.

 Primary Source: Photograph